xc-jp/purescript-protobuf/README.md

 import Data.ArrayBuffer.Builder (execPut)
 ```

-The generated code modules will transitively import other modules from this
+The generated code modules will import modules from this
-package by importing `Protobuf.Runtime`.
+package.

 The generated code depends on
 [__purescript-longs__](https://pursuit.purescript.org/packages/purescript-longs)